-- Hold down fabric opposite hand.
-Pull snap apart.
+- Hold down the fabric opposite hand.
+Pull the snap apart.
 Repeat until complete.

 - “Open.
 Close.”

-- Focus on left snap with dominant 2 fingers and thumb still holding the top over lapping piece of the snap, secure with dominant forefinger: “Snap.”
+- Focus on the left snap with the dominant two fingers and thumb still holding the top, overlapping piece of the snap, secure with the dominant forefinger: “Snap.”

 - Complete snapping.
-Invite child to do the exercise.
+Invite the child to do the exercise.